 How to arrange a memorial service

-A memorial service is held after, or sometimes instead of a funeral service.
+A memorial service or memory service is held after, or sometimes instead of a funeral service.
 A memorial service can take place on a specific date, such as your loved one’s birthday or the anniversary of their death, or at any other time following their funeral.

 It is common for families to use these occasions to celebrate their loved ones life and the joy that they brought to others, as opposed to a sombre affair that focuses on their death.
 For this reason, you may also hear a memorial service referred to as a ‘celebration of life’.